rafaelromao/get-myinprogressworkitems/README.md

 *Submit-MyInProgressWorkItems* only

-`-Inform the commit message to be used in the git commit command` `--commitMessage`or `-m`
+- Inform the commit message to be used in the git commit command `--commitMessage`or `-m`